sachinmsahrma/Ant-Media-Docs/docs/Create-Deploy-In-Azure.rst

 .. figure:: https://antmedia.io/wp-content/uploads/2019/03/basics-in-azure-marketplace.jpg
    :alt: Basics section in Azure Marketplace Virtual Machine

 **In Subscription**, Azure default payment method is Pay-As-You-Go.
-More details see this `link <https://azure.microsoft.com/en-us/offers/ms-azr-0003p>`_.
+More details for see this `link <https://azure.microsoft.com/en-us/offers/ms-azr-0003p>`_.

 **In Resource group**, specify the resource group.
 To select an existing resource group, click Use existing, and then click the arrow in the list box to reveal existing resource groups.
 To create a new resource group, click Create new, and then type a name for it in the list box.
 For details, see Manage resource groups.